Dr. Thomas Swan is a published physicist who received his PhD in nuclear astrophysics from the University of Surrey.

-This can be seen in any academic paper that is published in a peer-reviewed journal (see my physics papers).
-When writing for science journals, creativity is frowned upon; everything must be said in a particular way or it won’t be understood by researchers who lack a good knowledge of the language.
-Compare scientific papers from a century ago to what they are today, and the stifled creativity that is evident in our current publications will be startling.
+This can be seen in most academic papers that are published in peer-reviewed journals (e.g., my physics papers).
+When writing for science journals, creativity is frowned upon.
+Everything must be said in a particular way or it won’t be understood by researchers who lack a good knowledge of the language.
+Compare scientific papers from a century ago with what they are today and the stifled creativity that is evident in our current publications will be startling.

-Some People Just Aren't Good With Computers!
+Some People Aren't Good With Computers!

-4. Don't Expect to Be Doing any Physics
+4. Don't Expect to be Doing any Physics

 Far too much of academic physics involves writing computer code.
 Physics degrees even teach students how to code in Fortran.
 During a research year in the United States, I was told to learn C++ from a book the size of my head.
 I was dismayed because I had come to do physics, not write software.
 Until universities employ computer scientists or technicians whose specific job it is to write code, talented individuals will be leaving physics simply because they've been conned.